 In addition, their study, titled “The Market Value of Online Degrees as a Credible Credential” published online in the Global Education Journal in September 2013, left the conclusion that “hiring practices are less biased against graduates of online universities with respect to the rigor of online universities.”
 This leaves the impression that hiring managers have a better attitude towards graduates from more reputed online universities.

 According to a recent report, 15% of students identified favorable admission requirements as a factor when choosing an online degree program (Magda, et.al.
 2020).
 There is a wide variety of online degrees available today and as such, admission requirements also vary based on the type of degree, the specialization or major, and the institution.
 In general, however, incoming students need to meet and submit basic requirements, such as:

-In an online degree, instructions are given and classes are held through a combination of digital tools, such as learning management systems, cloud-based file storage, and video conferencing tools, among others.
+In an online degree, instructions are given and classes are held through a combination of digital tools, such as LMS systems, cloud-based file storage, and video conferencing tools, among others.
 Students are expected to have the means and resources to access materials and attend virtual classes.
 This is why they must have a computer that meets minimum technological requirements, including: